vidyap-xgboost/DataScience-ML_Projects/README.md

-# Mini_Projects
+# Welcome!
-This repo contains projects on NLP, Computer Vision, web scraping, etc using different libraries.
+This repo contains projects on NLP, Computer Vision, web scraping, etc., using different libraries.
+I'm looking forward to use libraries which are lesser known and could be potentially useful to spin up a quick prototype before using any *sophisticated* models.

 # Libraries explored so far